Trying to get a loan when you have no credit history is the Catch-22 of borrowing.

 Myth No. 3: There Are No Options

-If you know you have a big purchase in your future, such as a car, and you have 6 months or a year to build some credit history, look for companies that will issue a card to new borrowers.
-Oil companies, such as Shell and Exxon Mobil, are more flexible in issuing cards to first-time borrowers.
-Likewise, department stores, such as Sears, J.C.
-Penney and so on, are more likely to issue a credit card to an untested borrower than, say, Visa.
+Do you have a big purchase in your future, such as a car, and you have 6 months or a year to build some credit history? look for companies that will issue a card to new borrowers.
+Unfortunately, in the past, there were a lot more options.
+People had a credit card for the gas station and might have others for different department stores.
+These places were more flexible in issuing cards to first-time borrowers.
+But once you find credit, the golden rule is the same.
 When you receive a card, use it wisely and make the payments on time.

-If you suddenly find yourself needing to finance a car, look for a dealer advertising a first-time-buyer program for people with limited credit or no credit history at all.
+If you suddenly find yourself needing to finance a car, many car lots have a first-time-buyer program for people with limited credit or no credit history at all.
 These programs are often supported by the lenders that are associated directly with an automaker, such as Ford Motor Credit.
 Dealers will work to find vehicles that are best suited to your financial and automotive needs regardless of your credit experience.
 In addition to offering competitive interest rates and payment plans, programs like these can serve as the first step to establishing a solid credit history.

 What it means to you: There are plenty of lenders (even when you're buying a car) that will give credit to first-time borrowers; it's just a matter of finding them.